-Psychology is the study of human and animal behaviour.
-It is a science that investigates how organisms - primarily people - think, learn, perceive, feel, interact with one another, and understand themselves.
 As a Psychology student you'll study a variety of approaches to the discipline, ranging from the quantitative to the qualitative and personalised, and from theoretical to practical.
-Modern psychologists base their theories on observable and repeated behavioural data, ranging from counts of simple behaviour in animals to verbal reports of emotions and feelings in humans.
 Practical work in the laboratory or field is an essential part of this subject.
 Psychology is available in the BSc and the BAdvSci(Hons).